 The 'System' for care of foundlings was as follows:

-- Children were apprenticed to trades or services, or enlisted to serve in the armed forces, (especially later on in the nineteenth century, when the hospital's musical tradition was well known).
+- Children were apprenticed to trades or services, or enlisted to serve in the armed forces, (especially later in the nineteenth century, when the hospital's musical tradition was well known)

 When foundlings were admitted to the Hospital, they were baptised and given a new name.
 The most important pieces of information you need to find a foundling are the child's number and the child's name.
 Armed with these you can find out quite a lot about each child.

 Apprenticeship Registers (A/FH/A/12/003/001-007) 1751-1951

 Most children were apprenticed at age 14 years, but it is worth noting that children were sometimes apprenticed between the ages of 12 and 15 (especially in the period 1756-1774).
 The child’s number is included in these records.

 The original records are unavailable for consultation and are part of the digitisation project.
 For children apprenticed 1751-1891 see microfilm X041/005A and X041/005B (references A/FH/A/12/003/001-003).
 These are indexed alphabetically.